garbled1/balboa_homeassistan/README.md

 ## Configuration

 There is a config flow for the spa.
-After installing, go to integrations, hit + to setup a new integration, search for "Balboa Spa Client", select that, and add the IP address or hostname of your spa's wifi adapter.
+After installing, go to integrations in HACS, hit + to setup a new integration, search for "Balboa Spa Client", select that, and add the IP address or hostname of your spa's wifi adapter.

 If you have a blower, it will be listed as a "fan" in the climate device for